eludi/arcamini/README.md

 the friendly and lightweight multi-language 2D console game runtime.

 Wait, what do you mean by friendly?
 - easy to learn.
-Just about 20 functions providing you the essentials of resource loading or generation, drawing, audio, and input handling
+Just about [30 functions](arcamini_api.md) providing you the essentials of resource loading or generation, drawing, audio, and input handling
 - easy to run and deploy.
 Pick one of the small runtimes precompiled as single file, add your game logic and assets, and you are ready to go.
 - no artificial limitations.
-Arcamini is not a fantasy console with specs similar to devices from long ago, but a modern tool making console development easy and fun.
+Arcamini is not a fantasy console mimicking specs of devices from long ago, but a modern tool making console development easy and fun.
 - Open source and [permissively licensed](LICENSE.md).

 Did you say multi-language?